caio-luis/Git-Hub-Popular-Search/README.md

 ## 💡 Strategic Decisions & Best Practices

-- **Moshi vs Gson**: Moshi is used with code generation (KSP), which is significantly faster and safer than Gson's reflection-based approach.
+- **Kotlin Serialization**: Chosen for its seamless integration with the Kotlin ecosystem, type safety, and reflection-free JSON parsing, offering better performance and future-proofing compared to reflection-based libraries like Gson.
 - **Coroutines vs RxJava**: Coroutines provide a lighter, more idiomatic way to handle concurrency in Kotlin compared to RxJava, perfectly fitting the project's scope.
 - **Offline Support**: Room is used to cache data, improving user experience under poor network conditions.
 - **Strict Dependency Management**: Usage of `dependency-analysis` plugin ensures no unused or misconfigured dependencies exist in the project.